daysay24/E.M.M.A-Enhanced-Multispecies-IsomiR-Analyzer-Tool/README.md

     ```

 **NOTE**: We are using API (= sending http request) to get the precursor sequence from built-in genome, so running _3_generate_precursor.py_ takes a while (15 mins).

+bta.gff on mirbase, coordinates for bta-mir-219-5p are wrong.
+if all mature sequence GUCCAAACGCAAUUCUUGUACG is correct,